Discover ways that you can recycle your personally-owned computers and other electronic equipment in the Buffalo area.

 Before donating or recycling your computer, use DBAN software to

 erase information from all disk drives.
 You should also erase

 (wipe) any smartphones or tablets you are recycling.

-should also erase (wipe) your smartphone before you recycle
+You should erase (wipe) your smartphone before you recycle it.

 These local places accept electronics for recycling or re-use.

 Check to see they accept your type of equipment before you drop it

 Goodwill® centers take many types of items as donations.
 Read their guidelines for making donations, and locate Goodwill® centers in your area using your ZIP code.

 To recycle your electronics with eWaste Alliance Network, consisting of vendors, towns and villages across New York State, view a list of drop off sites by county.